Ordinance C1 - Financial Matters

 2. As the aftermath of fraud is costly, time-consuming, disruptive and unpleasant, and may lead to unwelcome adverse publicity, a major thrust of this fraud policy is prevention.

 3. The first line of defence for an organisation against fraudulent acts is the establishment and maintenance of carefully designed and consistently operated management procedures, which deny opportunities for fraud.
-In particular, management (1) has the prime responsibility for establishing internal control arrangements to minimise the risk of fraud and other irregularity within their areas of responsibility.
+In particular, management ( ) has the prime responsibility for establishing internal control arrangements to minimise the risk of fraud and other irregularity within their areas of responsibility, and for providing staff with appropriate training.

 5. For the purposes of this policy, “corruption” is defined as the “offering, giving, soliciting or acceptance of an inducement or reward, which may influence a person to act against the interest of the organisation”.
 Corruption relates to rewards or inducements, such as bribes.
-"Bribery" is defined as offering, promising or giving anything of value to influence a person to improperly perform a function or activity; or requesting or accepting anything of value as a reward for or as an inducement to act improperly.
-Under the Bribery and Corruption Act 2010 it is an offence it is an offence to either directly or through a third party offer, promise or give a bribe to a foreign public official in order to obtain, or retain, business, or an advantage in the conduct of business.
+“Bribery” is defined as offering, promising or giving anything of value to influence a person to improperly perform a function or activity; or requesting or accepting anything of value as a reward for, or as an inducement to, act improperly.
+Under the Bribery and Corruption Act 2010 it is an offence to either directly or through a third party offer, promise or give a bribe; request, agree to receive, or accept a bribe; offer, promise or give a bribe to a foreign public official in order to obtain, or retain, business, or an advantage in the conduct of business.
 The Act also includes a new corporate offence of failing to prevent bribery.
+Further details on how to identify bribery and corruption, what preventative actions to take, and high risk areas are set out in the annex to this Policy.

 6. Fraud can be perpetrated by persons outside as well as inside an organisation.

-7. Other offences, including those covered by the Proceeds of Crime Act 2002 and Money Laundering Regulations 2007, may also be considered and investigated in accordance with the procedures set out in this Policy.
-(3)
+7. Offences covered by the Proceeds of Crime Act 2002 and the Money Laundering Regulations 2007 will usually be considered and investigated in accordance with the College’s Anti-Money Laundering Policy but, if appropriate, may also be considered and investigated in accordance with the procedures set out in this Policy.

 8. Fraud, bribery and corruption are a serious matter and the College is committed to investigating all cases of suspected fraud, bribery or corruption.
 Any member of staff, regardless of their position or seniority, against whom prima facie evidence of fraud, bribery or corruption is found, will be subject to disciplinary procedures that may result in dismissal.
-The College will normally involve the police and may seek redress via civil proceedings.
-This policy will apply to all members of the College, including those granted honorary staff status.
+The College will normally involve the police and may seek redress via civil proceedings, and in cases of money laundering the Anti-Money Laundering Policy will prescribe the necessary course of action.
+This Policy will apply to all members of the College, including those granted honorary staff status.

-9. Any member of the College, staff or person of honorary status within the College who has reason to believe that a fraudulent, or any other irregularity has taken, or is about to take, place (including those involving cash, stores, equipment, facilities, information, staff time, physical or intellectual property, non-disclosure of any personal, financial or beneficial interest as required under the College Registers of Interests, etc.) is required to inform the College Secretary & Registrar immediately.
+9. Any member of the College, staff or person of honorary status within the College who has reason to believe that a fraudulent, or any other irregularity has taken, or is about to take, place (including those involving cash, stores, equipment, facilities, information, staff time, physical or intellectual property, non-disclosure of any personal, financial or beneficial interest as required under the College Registers of Interests, etc.) is required to inform the College Secretary immediately.
+Reports of money laundering should be made to the Money Laundering Reporting Officer (MLRO) in accordance with the College’s Anti-Money Laundering Policy.

-10. Similarly, anyone who has reason to believe that a member of the College has either directly or through a third party offered, promised or given a bribe; requested, agreed to receive, or accepted a bribe; or offered, promised or given a bribe to a foreign public official in order to obtain, or retain, business, or an advantage in the conduct of business is required to inform the College Secretary & Registrar immediately.
+10. Similarly, anyone who has reason to believe that a member of the College has either directly or through a third party offered, promised or given a bribe; requested, agreed to receive, or accepted a bribe; or offered, promised or given a bribe to a foreign public official for any reason is required to inform the College Secretary immediately.
+Failure to report suspected fraud, bribery, corruption or money laundering to the MLRO or to the College Secretary, as appropriate, will itself constitute a breach of this policy, which could result in disciplinary action, up to and including dismissal for gross misconduct.

-11. On being notified, the College Secretary & Registrar will inform the members of the Fraud Project Group immediately.
+11. On being notified, the College Secretary will inform the members of the Fraud Project Group immediately.
 Internal Audit may then be commissioned to undertake such investigations as are considered appropriate in line with the College’s Fraud Response Plan.
-This may involve liaising with the College’s Internal Security Department or (with the approval of the College Secretary & Registrar) the police where necessary.
+This may involve liaising with the College’s Internal Security Department or (with the approval of the College Secretary) the police where necessary.

-12. Anyone suspecting fraud may use the College’s Public Interest Disclosure Policy, Ordinance D18, which provides protection against reprisal for any such disclosure.
+12. Anyone suspecting fraud may also make use the College’s Public Interest Disclosure Policy, Ordinance D18, which provides protection against reprisal for any such disclosure.

 13. The purpose of this Fraud Response Plan is to define authority levels, responsibilities for action and reporting lines in the event of suspected fraud, bribery, corruption or irregularity.
 Those investigating a suspected fraud should: